Chapter 24: Dawn

 Dawn was a pressure change.

-She felt it before she saw it — a shift in the air at the top of the shaft, where carved stone gave way to the gallery corridor.
+She felt it before she saw it — a shift in the air at the top of the shaft, where carved stone gave way to gallery corridor.
 A freshness.
 A cooling.
-With both access points open, the air moved.
-Drew through the tunnels in a slow current that carried, from somewhere impossibly far above, the Basin at dawn.
+The air moved, drawn through the tunnels in a slow current that carried, from somewhere far above, the Basin waking.

 Elias came up behind her.
-His hand on her back — between the shoulder blades, the same place he had pushed to restart her breathing.
-She felt the warmth through her coat.
-A gauge reading.
+His hand between her shoulder blades — the same place he had pushed to restart her breathing.
+Warmth through her coat.

 “I can walk,” she said.

 He helped her stand anyway.
-His arm under hers, her weight shifting against him.
-His hands did not shake.
-The tremor from the chamber — the one she had seen when his voice cracked — was contained.
+His arm under hers, her weight against him.
+His hands steady.
+The tremor from the chamber — the one she had seen when his voice cracked — was held somewhere she could not reach yet.

 Haddon’s crew waited at the rubble.
-The three men stood in the amber-lit corridor — gallery wall channels alive for the first time in fourteen years, casting light across the ironwork and tool-scarred rubble.
+Three men in the amber-lit corridor — gallery wall channels alive for the first time in fourteen years.
 Haddon stood apart.
-His face held the rawness from the chamber — moral calculations disproved by a system he could not argue with.

 “I know,” Haddon said.

-They ascended Stairwell Nine — Elias adjusting his stride to hers, bearing her weight on the stairs without making it obvious.
-Past the iron door with its cut padlock and oiled hinges.
-Past the service corridors where gaslight burned at quarter-strength.
-Past the access tunnels where the sounds of the Basin filtered down through stone: distant machinery, a cart on cobblestones, the hiss of a pressure valve.
+Stairwell Nine.
+Forty minutes.
+Elias adjusted his stride to hers without making it obvious.
+Past the iron door with its cut padlock.
+Past the service corridors.
+Past the access tunnels where the Basin filtered down through stone — distant machinery, a cart on cobblestones, the hiss of a pressure valve.

-Blunter than her former sensitivity.
-A wash of data.
 Cold air.
-Dawn light — gray and amber, the sun not yet above the rim but its light catching the steam plumes and turning them gold.
-The sound of the city waking: boots on stone, the clank of the first shift.
-The smell of coal smoke and mineral water.
+Dawn light — gray and amber, the sun not yet above the rim but catching the steam plumes gold.
+The sound of the city: boots on stone, the clank of the first shift.
+Coal smoke and mineral water.

-She stood at the mouth of the access, Elias’s hand on her arm, and looked at Varesfall.
+She stood at the mouth of the access and looked at Varesfall.

 She flexed her fingers.
 The ache was hers.
 The cost lived in her hands, and her hands were still open.